Keivan Stassun

-Early life and education
+Family life and education

 Stassun was born to a Mexican mother and an Iranian father who left when he was an infant.
 He lived in Venice, CA until age seven, when his mother and stepfather married and moved to the San Fernando Valley where he grew up.

 He was identified as "high IQ" and was recommended for a gifted magnet program: Sherman Oaks Center for Enriched Studies, where he went for both middle and high school.
 During his high school years he participated in a number of activities in the fine arts, sports, speech and debate, and newspapers and yearbook, all while graduating second in his class.

 He first attended the Naval Academy for a year, undergoing basic training on Treasure Island, but gave it up.
 He then attended University of California, Berkeley as a Chancellor Scholar where he studied astronomy under the tutelage of Gibor Basri.

 After Berkeley, he moved on to the University of Wisconsin to do his graduate work under the guidance of Bob Mathieu.
 At Wisconsin, his ideas about the importance of combining scholarly practices in research, teaching, and outreach began to crystallize.
 In addition to carrying out his thesis research, he also became active in math/science education for minorities in the local schools, and he developed an astronomy outreach program (Scopes for Schools) which provides teachers with resources and training for teaching astronomy.